 Women are more prone to developing coronary artery disease after menopause, but men are generally more at risk.
 As a person ages, his or her risk increases due to damaged or narrowed arteries.
 Those with a family history or who are obese are more at risk as well.

-Dr. Ellen Mellow will diagnose the patient's condition using an echocardiogram, an angiogram, CT scan, or cardiac catheterization.
-Next, she will recommend lifestyle changes.
-She may prescribe medications to decrease cholesterol, reduce angina, lower blood pressure, slow the person's heart rate, or reduces blood clots.
+The doctor will diagnose the patient’s condition using an echocardiogram, an angiogram, CT scan, or cardiac catheterization.
+Next, they will recommend lifestyle changes.
+They may prescribe medications to decrease cholesterol, reduce angina, lower blood pressure, slow the person’s heart rate, or reduces blood clots.
 In more serious cases, angioplasty and a stent may be performed.
 Coronary artery bypass surgery will bypass the blocked artery, so the blood flows around the blocked one.